REPORT FOR THE PERIOD FROM 1 JANUARY 2021 TO

 Based on the ERM Framework established and the reviews conducted by the Manager and both the internal and external auditors, as well as the assurance from the CEO, the CFO and the relevant key management personnel, the Board is of the opinion that the systems of risk management and internal controls are adequate and effective to address the risks (including financial, operational, compliance and IT risks) which the Ascendas Reit Group considers relevant and material to its current business environment as at 31 December 2021.
 The ARC concurs with the Board in its opinion.
 No material weaknesses in the systems of risk management and internal controls were identified by the Board or the ARC in the review for FY2021.

 The Board notes that the systems of risk management and internal controls established by the Manager provide reasonable assurance that the Ascendas Reit Group, as it strives to achieve its business objectives, will not be significantly affected by any event that can be reasonably foreseen or anticipated.
 However, the Board also notes that no system of risk management and internal controls can provide absolute assurance in this regard, or absolute assurance against poor judgement in decision-making, human error, losses, fraud or other irregularities.

 Principle 10: Audit and Risk Committee

-At present, the ARC comprises five non-executive Directors, four of whom (including the chairman of the ARC) are IDs.
-The ARC chairman is a Director other than the Chairman of the Board.
-The members bring with them invaluable recent and relevant managerial and professional expertise in accounting and related financial management domains.
+At present, the ARC comprises four members, all of whom (including the chairman of the ARC) are IDs.
+The ARC Chairman is a Director other than the Chairman of the Board.
+The ARC Chairman and members bring with them invaluable recent and relevant managerial and professional expertise in accounting, auditing and related financial management domains.